Pepijn98/Jeanne/README.md

 # Sophie
-Continuation of https://github.com/Chaldea-devs/JeanneBot (removed) using a new name
+Continuation of https://github.com/Chaldea-devs/JeanneBot (removed) using a new name \
+test